bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 There are two viable approaches to constructing a minimal feature set:

 1. Set `default-features = false` when beginning a new project, and only add features when functionality that you want to use is missing or broken.
 2. Start with a fairly permissive set of features, construct a working project, and then pare them down.
 Replace feature collections with their corresponding set of features and then attempt to delete features one-at-a-time to see what breaks.

-Both of these can work well; approach 1 prioritizes faster compilation times throughout development, while approach 2 will be let you get off the ground more easily.
+Both of these can work well; approach 1 prioritizes faster compilation times throughout development, while approach 2 will let you get off the ground more easily.
 Again, this process is *fully* optional: you should not feel like you *have* to do this unless you have real data that it's important for your particular project.

 {% callout(type="info") %}

 Features in Rust are *additive*.
-This means, that if any of crate in your tree enables a feature, it will be enabled for all users of the crate.
+This means that if any crate in your tree enables a feature, it will be enabled for all users of the crate.

-Be warned that ecosystem crates, or `bevy`'s own subcrates may enable various features of subcrates.
+Be warned that ecosystem crates, or `bevy`'s own subcrates, may enable various features of subcrates.
 Simply not enabling them yourself is insufficient.

 You can check which features are enabled using `cargo tree -f`.